Season’s Greetings from the KE team. Click here for our festive opening hours.

 13 KM

-After saying goodbye to our Sherpa crew, we board the flight back to Kathmandu (or to Ramechhap from where we transfer by road).
-The rest of the day is free for sightseeing or shopping amongst the streets and bazaars of the Nepalese capital.
-This evening we will have a celebratory meal and reflect on our Mera Peak adventure.
+After saying goodbye to our Sherpa crew, we board the flight to Ramechhap and from there transfer by road to Kathmandu.
+(Outside of the peak trekking season, flights may operate directly back to Kathmandu).
+Arriving late afternoon, the rest of the day is free for sightseeing or shopping amongst the streets and bazaars of the Nepalese capital.
+In the evening there will be a celebratory meal and time to reflect on our Mera Peak adventure.

 Accommodation